Football in Palau

 The sport of association football in the country of Palau is run by the Palau Soccer Association.
-The association administers the national football team, as well as the Palau Soccer League.
+The association administers the national football team, and formerly also the Palau Soccer League.

 International Football

 Palau is one of the few sovereign states not to be a FIFA member and is only an associate member of the OFC.
 This means the nation does not have a national team competing in OFC Nations Cup qualifiers or FIFA World Cup qualifiers.

 The Palau national team instead tend to play small-scale matches against other non-FIFA members.
 They play their matches at the 4,000 capacity PCC Track and Field Stadium (National Stadium) in the old capital of Koror.

 Domestic football

 Senior Club football

 There does not seem to be fixed clubs in Palau.
 Instead, teams are put together only once a year, for the Palau Soccer League.
 Team Bangladesh is the oldest club in Palau, founded in 2004.